Course Information Night:

-- Math placements are based on the scores earned on the 5th grade end of the year assessment and 5th grade SOL.
-Based on those assessments and information from 5th grade teachers, 6th graders can be placed in Math 6 (6th grade curriculum) or Math 6 Intensified (7th grade curriculum).
-Additional testing will be done at the beginning of the year for placement in Math 7 Intensified (8th grade curriculum).
+- Math placements are based on the scores earned on the 5th grade end of the year assessment and 5th grade SOL, as well as information from 5th grade teachers.
+6th graders can be placed in Math 6 (6th grade curriculum) or Math 7 for 6th graders (pre-Algebra curriculum)..

 - I understand my student will be assigned to a team.
 How are those team assignments made?

-- We have three teams at Williamsburg.
+- We have four teams at Williamsburg.
 The teams are heterogeneous and randomly assigned.
-All levels of English, Reading and Math are available on each of the three teams.
+All Math are available on each of the four teams.